bmharper/xo/docs/gamma-linear-sRGB.md

 Having said all that, I do believe that having linear blending turned on for all operations would actually be a good thing.
-Since nuDom is embedded, applications are free to choose the mode they want.
+Since xo is embedded, applications are free to choose the mode they want.
 I'm going to leave a global switch in there that enables it for all operations (not only text).